malikusha/Gomoku/README.md

 ***
 ### 2.1 Minimax Implementation
 The minimax implementation can be found within the *agent.py* class as a the function named *minimax*.
-The following snippets on lines __ to __ shows the minimax implementation

 ```python
 def minimax(depth = 1):